b-mcintyre/the_fly_guys/Journal.md

 -realized we don't really have a quantitative output; need to figure out a way to address our biological question more properly
 -generating wing size deviations, and inputting them against levene stat in a model

+April 26, 2021:
+-working on putting together the report
+-figuring out how to get the new models we have created to converge -updating the readme file